ChetanSharma-msft/Microsoft-Teams-Samples/samples/api-doc-search/api-doc-search/README.md

 ---

-# RAG-based semantic search API using CosmosDB
+# RAG-based semantic search API using NoSQL CosmosDB

 This is a sample application that demonstrates how to perform RAG-based semantic search using CosmosDB.

 ## Included Features
-* Azure Open AI Embeddings Search
 * Blob based Event Grid Trigger
+* Azure Open AI Embeddings
+* Vector search based on VectorDistance() function

 ## Interaction with app